microsoft/pai/docs/manual/cluster-user/how-to-manage-data.md

   - If OpenPAI is in AAD authentication mode, you can access nfs data through user domain name and password.

-If it doesn't work, please make sure the `network discovery` is on, or contact your adminstrator for help.
+If it doesn't work, please make sure the `network discovery` is on, or contact your administrator for help.

 If you cannot use direct access, please try to mount NFS into Windows or using a Linux VM to upload data.